FeLiNa22/Overwatch-Queue-Tool/README.md

 ## HOW TO USE

 1.)
-First download the latest version of the application from here - [download now](https://github.com/FeLiNa22/Overwatch-Queue-Tool/releases/download/v1.0-alpha/Overwatch-Queue-Tool.zip)
+First download the latest version of the application from here - [Latest](https://github.com/FeLiNa22/Overwatch-Queue-Tool/releases/)

 2.)
 Unzip the folder wherever you would like.
 This will create a folder called "Overwatch-Queue-Tool".
 Go into this folder and double click the "Overwatch Queue Tool.exe" application (*It may take a few seconds to start up*)